 Lord Hanuman is considered to be an incarnation of Lord Shiva.
 Shri Hanuman is the epitome of sincere devotion and dedication, being a great disciple of Lord Rama.
 Sri Hanuman is a celibate god, who represents strength, divinity, courage and devotion.
 Hanuman is worshipped by people to attain knowledge, wisdom, strength and valor.

 He can perform miracles, which no other God can perform.
-This is why Lord Rama had to depend on Lord Hanuman to bring the magic herbs to restore the life of Lakshman in his battle against Ravana in the Ramayana.
-Lord Hanuman can perform the miracle and save the life of Lakshman because of his infinite devotion to Lord Ram which in turn gives him the faith, courage and determination required to perform the impossible.
+This is why Lord Rama had to depend on Lord Hanuman to bring the magic herbs to restore the life of His brother Lakshman in his battle against Ravana in the Ramayana.
+Lord Hanuman could perform the miracle and save the life of Lakshman because of his infinite devotion to Lord Ram which in turn gives him the faith, courage and determination required to perform the impossible.

 Worship of Lord Hanuman symbolizes in our individual life "The Pursuit of Excellence".

-In India Lord Hanuman is worshiped for every reason, may it be to gain wealth, health or wisdom, may it be to gain success in business or foreign trips, may it be to dominate the enemies or to win almost-lost court cases, may it be the reason to get rid of BHOOT-PRET BADHA, the fear of Ghosts and devils.
+In India, Lord Hanuman is worshiped for every other reason, may it be to gain wealth, health or wisdom, may it be to gain success in business or foreign trips, may it be to dominate the enemies or to win almost-lost court cases, may it be the reason to get rid of BHOOT-PRET BADHA, the fear of Ghosts and devils.
 Lord Hanuman in known as the "SANKAT MOCHAN", the one who can save the native from all and any kind hurdles and obstructions of the life.

 In Ramayana it is mentioned that Hanuman saved the nine planets during the war from the clutches of King Raavana.
 And as a favor for saving them, the planets blessed Lord Hanuman by saying that any malefic effects of the 9 planets can be averted by praying to Lord Hanuman alone.

-The symbol of anjaneya can also be had as the tikka or tilaka or sindhoor wearing on the forehead or heart which symbolises great victorious God anjaneya or kapiraju(king of monkeys).
+The symbol of Anjaneya can also be the tikka or tilaka or sindhoor worn on the forehead or heart which symbolizes the great victorious God Anjaneya or Kapiraju (king of monkeys).
 Some people wear talisman, taveez for protection and it is very good.
 It improves the winning chances.
-If you have a car or vehicle, stick a sticker of anjaneya and it protects you from accidents and increases the life of vehicle.
-The works attempt by going in that car will have lot of success chances.
-Anjaneya likes tuesday and saturday and those two days devotees worship him.
-Dasami thithi or the tenth day from fullmoon day is auspicious to worship Him.
+If you have a car or vehicle, stick a sticker of Anjaneya and it protects you from accidents and increases the life of vehicle.
+Anjaneya likes Tuesday and Saturday and those two days devotees worship him.
+Dasami thithi or the tenth day from full moon day is auspicious to worship Him.